 Conures are capable of learning multiple tricks.
 They aren’t as talkative as other parrots but can still be trained to mimic with time.

 They can understand simple orders.
 However, they have trouble with complex tasks that bigger parrots could learn with ease.
 They’re more interested in physical tricks.
 That makes it easier to train a conure to be an acrobat rather than a scholar.
 Still, conures (especially sun conures) have good memories.
 They never forget the tricks they’ve been taught.

 Some people may have trouble training conures and believe them to be less intelligent.
 However, conures are known to be pretty obedient.
 When they don’t want to learn something new or don’t follow orders, it’s because they are lazy.
 It’s not because they don’t understand.

 How Smart Are Quaker Parrots?

-Quaker parrots are smart.
+Quaker parrots are clever.
 They can learn to mimic more words than even Amazon parrots.
-However, they still aren’t considered to be the smartest parrot.
-That’s because they often forget what they’ve learned.
+However, they still aren’t considered the smartest parrot because they often forget what they’ve learned.

-Quaker parrots are known to be super-easy to train.
+Quaker parrots are known to be easy to train.
 With that said, once they have learned something, you have to continue to practice it.
 Otherwise, your parrot will lose the skill.
-Their terrible memory puts them near the bottom of the list compared to clever birds like African grey parrots and macaws.
+Their bad memory puts them near the bottom of the list compared to clever birds like African grey parrots and macaws.
 Nonetheless, they are still smarter than other birds.

-In that vein, only male quaker parrots will mimic humans.
-This is because, in the wild, male parrots will mimic female parrots to catch their attention.
+Only male quaker parrots will mimic humans.
+This is because, in the wild, males will mimic female parrots to catch their attention.
 That helps to attract a mate.
-As such, it’s reasonable for male parrots to be better talkers.
+So, it’s reasonable for males to be better talkers.

 Parrots are intelligent because nature has required them to be.
-It’s helped their survival and reflects in their brain structure.
-While parrots may not be smarter than humans (and some other pets), they are very clever.
+It’s enabled their survival and reflects in their brain structure.
+While parrots may not be smarter than humans and some other animals, they are very clever.